Schubert-Tom/Advanced-Lane-Detection/README.md

 The individual calculation steps are illustrated by a Jupiter notebook, which is shown in the following.

-Comments and text inside the jupyter notebook are made in german and will not be translated in any further release.

 **Video result of lane detection and visualization:**

 https://user-images.githubusercontent.com/64316635/184458088-54d45a9d-3e3f-43f0-abd9-0a652c8df818.mp4